tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Briefly introduce Remix:

-* Remix is an online IDE, and compiler for the `Solidity` smart contract language.
+* Remix is an online IDE and compiler for the `Solidity` smart contract language.

 * Remix allows you to write, compile and deploy Solidity smart contracts onto the Ethereum blockchain.